wss321/video-caffe/README.md

 Check out the [original Caffe readme](README-original.md) for Caffe-specific information.

+## Branches

+[`refactor` branch](https://github.com/chuckcho/video-caffe/tree/refactor) is a recent re-work, based on the [original Caffe](https://github.com/BVLC/caffe) and [Nd convolution and pooling with cuDNN PR](https://github.com/BVLC/caffe/pull/3983).
+This is a cleaner, less-hacky implementation of 3D convolution/pooling than the `master` branch, and is supposed to more stable than the `master` branch.
+So, feel free to try this branch.
+One missing feature in the `refactor` branch (yet) is the python wrapper.

 ## Requirements

 In addition to [prerequisites for Caffe](http://caffe.berkeleyvision.org/installation.html#prerequisites), video-caffe depends on cuDNN.
 It is known to work with CuDNN verson 4 and 5, but it may need some efforts to build with v3.